SequencingDOTcom/RTP-API-Gradle-Maven-OAuth-Java/README.md

-# Maven plugin for quickly adding Sequencing.com's OAuth2 and File Selector to all Objective-C apps
+# Maven plugin for quickly adding Sequencing.com's OAuth2 and File Selector to Android apps

 =========================================
 This repo contains a Maven plugin that will quickly add Sequencing.com's oAuth2 authentication and File Selector to your Android app.
 This will allow your app to securely connect to and use Sequencing.com's APIs and [App Chains](https://sequencing.com/app-chains/).